 Next time you look in the mirror, consider that tiny, wriggling mites have made their home on your face.
 Yes, yours.
 In fact, you may have an evolving colony unique to your own skin!
-We’ll talk with Michelle Trautwein from the Cal Academy about the curious way facemites make a living… and her hunt for mites throughout the animal kingdom—including the ones that make a home inside the giant hair follicles of whales.
+We’ll talk with Michelle Trautwein from the California Academy of Sciences about the curious way facemites make a living… and her hunt for mites throughout the animal kingdom—including the ones that make a home inside the giant hair follicles of whales.
 We’ll get up-close and personal with our tiny crawling companions in a video from KQED’s Deep Look series, hosted by award-winning science reporter Lauren Sommer.

 Plus, from self-driving cars and facial recognition, to algorithms predicting what you’ll buy and whether you’re a crime risk, artificial intelligence is changing how we live.
 But are all these uses ethical?
 We’ll talk about building an AI future that’s good for everyone.